ms/buildtogether.tech/rules-newcomers/index.md

     mark outdated information.

 5. Have and enforce a <span i="Code of Conduct">Code of Conduct</span>.
-:   We discussed this rule in <span x="starting"/>, but it bears repeating here.
+:   We discussed this rule in <a section="starting"/>, but it bears repeating here.
     Your project's culture is defined by the worst behavior it tolerates
     <cite>Gruenert2015</cite>, and every instance of bad behavior will drive
     current and potential contributors away.